 The tension of drumheads also plays a big role in sound.
 The tighter the drumhead, the more attack it will have and brighter it will be.
 To achieve the perfect drumhead tension for your drums, check out my drum lesson video below on how I tune my drum set.

-Drum Care And Storage
+Drum Care And Storage and Drum Tuning For Beginners

 It almost goes without saying but it’s also important to clean your drums and replace drumheads when necessary.
 I recommend that you replace all of your stock drum heads that come with your new drum set.